-Using a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you can expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code offers useful information about the underlying problem, something a professional technician can use to offer solutions that much quicker.
+Using a Nest thermostat is one of the best ways to improve the day-to-day schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The precise error code supplies useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.

-Listed below are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately be dependent on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts needed to complete repairs.
+Listed below are seven of the most frequent error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you can fix it and the approximate cost to do so.
+Keep in mind that while the price will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific hardware required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will inspect electrical connections and wiring until they locate the root of the problem.
+The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can examine electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and gradually check each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
-When they find the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and progressively check each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
+After they find the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

 This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-Presuming the breakers are on, you can check a handful of other places before calling a professional technician.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Assuming the breakers are on, you can examine a couple of other places before contacting a professional technician.

-As this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and provide power with a USB cable.
-In the event it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will likely be best to call a pro.
+As this error can consume your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+Assuming it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

 Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician will meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+A technician can cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you need a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the necessary experience identifying and fixing electrical malfunctions.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is being delivered through the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical damage.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being turned off, but it could also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+This will sometimes be as simple as the breaker being shut off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.